ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

             self.back[ptr].add(new)
 ```

-We let `PartialPersistentNode.dt` and `PartialPersistentNode.pt` as tags of data and pointer feilds.
+We let `PartialPersistentNode.dt` and `PartialPersistentNode.pt` as tags of data and pointer fields.
 For each
 pointer field, we need a set to hold the nodes pointing to current node.

 For convenient, we have a function `set_back` to update the back pointers.